Alisa Stamps, MSS, LCSW

 *Shattering the Mirror: Support and Recovery for Adult Children of Narcissists*

-Utilizing resources such as the five-step recovery method popularized by Dr. McBride (author of "Will I Ever Be Good Enough"), we will begin to process all of the phases that come with having a narcissistic parent so that we may emerge on the other side with the tools that we need to move forward.
+Utilizing resources such as the five-step recovery model popularized by Dr. McBride (author of "Will I Ever Be Good Enough), we will begin to process all of the phases that come with having a narcissistic parent so that we may emerge on the other side with tools we need to move forward.

 Every other Thursday from 12noon-1:15pm

 I've had many new beginnings in my life.
 Originally from Wisconsin, I attended the University of Wisconsin-Madison obtaining a Bachelors of Music Education degree.
 I was a vocal music teacher for many years and then spent time as a professional actress, singer, dancer, and choreographer after moving to Philadelphia.
 Sensing I was on the verge of finding my true passion, I enrolled in graduate school at Bryn Mawr College's School of Social Work and Social Research and received a Masters of Social Service.
 My post-graduate work has included a three -year Gestalt training program, as well as training in somatic/embodiment work, and Internal Family Systems Therapy.
 I am a member of the Pennsylvania Society for Clinical Social Work (PSCSW), and I sit on the board of the Philadelphia Area Group Psychotherapy Society (PAGPS).
-Recently, I have also had several blog articles that I've authored published on the national website, https://narcissistabusesupport.com.
+Recently, I have also had several blog articles that I've authored published on the national websites, and https://www.buddhagroove.com, as well as being a featured guest on various international podcasts.

 I believe that my previous careers and experiences helped to prepare for this one, and allowed me to be shaped into the clinician that I am today.